 You can also buy episodes off Amazon Video or Itunes for $2.99 each or $19.99 for the whole season.

 Where to watch Rick and Morty Season 1-3 Online

 The first three seasons of Rick and Morty are available on Hulu’s streaming library.
 If you Hulu + Live TV, season 4 will also be available since Hulu Live TV carries adult Swim.
 So to watch every episode of Rick and Morty, your best option is Hulu.

 You can buy episodes on Amazon Video or Itunes for $2.99 each or starting at $14.99 for a whole season.

 About Rick And Morty

 Ever watch the 1980s classic “Back to the Future” and thought to yourself, “if only this had a dollop of nihilism and much more talk of boobs?”

-Evidently, many, many people have, since the Cartoon Network’s “Rick and Morty” enjoys a tremendous popularity in the Adult Swim line up.
+Many people have considering the Cartoon Network’s “Rick and Morty” enjoys tremendous popularity in the Adult Swim line up.
 The animated series follows the raucous, often-sick but always-clever adventures of an anarchistic old scientist and his nervous 14-year old grandson.